dan-bailey/learning-log/README.md

 # the log

 ### December 1, 2024
-* refreshing knowledge via learning-by-doing, working on a client's Wordpress theme
+* Refreshing knowledge via learning-by-doing, working on a client's Wordpress theme.
-* spent some time getting a refresher on algebra 1 so that I can help my kid with his homework
+* Spent some time getting a refresher on Algebra 1 so that I can help my kid with his homework.
-* * he's terrifyingly good at math and will outstrip my abilities in just a couple more years here
+  * He's been terrifyingly good at math thus far and will outstrip my abilities in just a couple more years unless I make a concerted effort to catch up with him.
+*

 ### November 30, 2024
 * Need to spend some time exercising the muscles with the `.when()` and `.then()` methods in Javascript.